ddnexus/pagy/docs/api/keyset.md

 !!!success UI-Compatible Keyset pagination is also available!

-If you want the best of the two worlds, check out the [keyset_numeric extra](/docs/extras/keyset_numeric.md) that implements the support for UI helpers like the standard `pagy_*nav` helpers
+If you want the best of the two worlds, check out the [keyset_numeric extra](/docs/extras/keyset_numeric.md) that  supports for the `pagy_*nav` and the other Frontend helpers
 !!!

 ### Glossary